 Exploring America’s relationship with narcotics through the lens of Frank Henenlotter’s exploitation classic

-All three movies take place in New York’s sleazy underbelly, represented with such grimy authenticity it gives Henenlotter an edge that’s lacking in not only mainstream cinema’s depiction of inner city squalor, but most exploitation fare ― think Scorsese’s stylish, anthropological Taxi Driver stripped to the budgetary bones.
+All three movies take place in New York’s sleazy underbelly, represented with such grimy authenticity that it gives Henenlotter an edge otherwise lacking in not only mainstream cinema’s depiction of inner city squalor, but most exploitation fare ― think Scorsese’s stylish, anthropological Taxi Driver stripped to the budgetary bones.
 Due to his production limitations and eye for the city’s seedy cracks, his films possess the raw realism of crudely captured footage, the kind you might find stored for preservation in the basement of a big city art gallery.
-For ‘dirty’ New York enthusiasts they’re a real time capsule.
+For ‘dirty, golden age New York enthusiasts they’re a real time capsule.

 Henenlotter typically deals with skid row denizens who inhabit dark corners, but they’re not written off as inhuman crooks, shady nogoodniks or drug-addled wasters.
 Even those that carry such a stigma are colourful enough to be endearing or human enough to come across as sympathetic.
 “I always felt that I made exploitation films”, Henenlotter would say.
 “Exploitation films have an attitude more than anything – an attitude that you don’t find with mainstream Hollywood productions.
 They’re a little ruder, a little raunchier, they deal with material people don’t usually touch on, whether it’s sex or drugs or rock and roll.”